openvinotoolkit/openvino/samples/c/hello_nv12_input_classification/README.md

    python <path_to_omz_tools>/downloader.py --name alexnet
    ```

-2. If a model is not in the OpenVINO IR or ONNX format, it must be converted with Model Converter:
+2. If a model is not in the OpenVINO IR or ONNX format.
+You can do this using the model converter script:
    ```
    python <path_to_omz_tools>/converter.py --name alexnet
    ```